 key shares, threshold, and stored shares are required to be set to

-to not split the master key, so that the single key share is itself the master
+to not split the root key, so that the single key share is itself the master

 key.
 (Vault does not do this automatically as it generally prefers to error

 rather than change parameters set by an operator.)

 Both rekeying the root key and rotation of the underlying data encryption key are supported when using an HSM.